c-blake/nimp/README.md

 then I am happy to take PRs for `%` fix-up scripts.
 Also, for the 85% that do not install binary executables, the install action is really just git clone.
 I did test `nimp dump req` on the entire Nimbleverse and it also worked fine and produced a nice dependency graph for me.
+Oh, and I tested `nimp publish` when publishing `nimp` itself which worked fine. :)

 At present there seems little need for `==` or `<` version requirements -- the only time multiple installed versions become needed.
 Earlier versions of Nim